 The actual Harrow Fair is a big thing in Essex County, the titular duo are likely to attract visitors from a far wider radius.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the HARROW FAIR – Call To Arms link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the HARROW FAIR – Call To Arms link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.

 ORDER – [CD]

 ‘Told A Lie To My Heart’ – live: